Mystic67/P7_Grandpybot/README.md

 - Create environment variables:
     1) create a new file ".env" in root directory (ex: /YOUR_FOLDER/P7_Grandpybot-master)

-    2) Create copy following line in your .env with your keys SECRET_KEY = YOUR_APP_KEY
+    2) Copy the following line in new .env file with your personal keys SECRET_KEY = YOUR_APP_KEY
         GOOGLE_API_KEY = YOUR_GOOGLE_API_KEY